 The heart of the world

-The Sierra Nevada de Santa Marta is regarded by the Indigenous Kogi, Arhuaco, Wiwa, and Kankuamo peoples as the “Heart of the World,” a sacred territory where the balance between nature and community is understood as the foundation of the planet’s well-being.
+The Sierra Nevada de Santa Marta is considered by the Kogi, Arhuaco, Wiwa, and Kankuamo indigenous peoples as the “Heart of the World,” a sacred territory where the balance between nature and communities is fundamental to the well-being of the planet.
+This worldview is based on the concept of Aluna, which expresses the interconnection between the physical and spiritual dimensions.

 GEOGRAPHIC AREA